storacha/specs/w3-replication.md

 1. [Blob Replica Allocate](#blob-replica-allocate) (1 or more)
 1. [Blob Replica Transfer](#blob-replica-transfer) (1 or more)

-The number of effects recieved is dependent on the number of replicas requested.
+The number of effects received is dependent on the number of replicas requested.

 ### Blob Replica Allocate